XRPLF/xrpl-dev-portal/content/concepts/interoperability/witness-server.md

 ---
 # Witness Server

-The _witness server_ is a light-weight server that is aware the locking and issuing chains in a bridging solution between blockchains.
-The witness server witnesses and signs transactions between [a locking chain and an issuing chain](cross-chain-bridges.md) when assets are moved to designation addresses, thus enabling cross-chain transactions.
+The _witness server_ is a light-weight server that is aware of the locking and issuing chains in a bridging solution between blockchains.
+The witness server witnesses and signs transactions between [a locking chain and an issuing chain](cross-chain-bridges.html) when assets are moved to designated addresses, thus enabling cross-chain transactions.

 The witness server is an independent server that has similar responsibilities as that of a validator server on the XRP Ledger's peer-to-peer network and helps avoid double-spend and collusion.